bit-bangin/SQLiteDBClone/README.md

 <br/>

 ## Questions?
-If you have questions, or anything you'd like to share, plese be sure to create a PR/Issue!
+If you have questions, or anything you'd like to share, please be sure to create a PR/Issue!